bpucker/FlavonoidFriday/README.md

 ### (36) Hydroxylation patterns of flavonoids ###

-> **_<a href="https://twitter.com/boas_pucker/status/1456524181978456067">TWEET</a>:_** Hydroxylation patterns of anthocyanins and flavonols are well correlated in the flowers of Iochrominae, but correlation is low between flower and leaves #FlavonoidFriday
+> **Post:** Hydroxylation patterns of anthocyanins and flavonols are well correlated in the flowers of Iochrominae, but correlation is low between flower and leaves #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1456524181978456067">
 <img alt="Hydroxylation patterns of flavonoids (Tweet #36)" src="https://pbs.twimg.com/media/FDX0_-qXEAES_0p?format=jpg&name=large" width="30%" height="30%">